Tarakaramu9141/Sentiment-Analysis-with-Feedback-and-Retraining/readme.md

 # Sentiment Analysis with Feedback and Retraining

 This project implements a sentiment analysis system that allows for user feedback and model retraining.
 It uses a Logistic Regression model with TF-IDF vectorization for simplicity and effectiveness.
+#NOTE
+## If you want the data file which consists of 1 million ping a msg to tarakram9141@gmail.com

 ## Project Structure
 sentiment_project/